I like to read. A lot.

 - Use an iron to flatten irregular-shaped meat and create as much surface area as possible.

-- Cast-iron and other hard pans work best for pan-searing.
+- Cast-iron and other thick, heavy pans that hold heat well work best for pan-searing.

 How to Sear on a Grill

 Cooking meat on the grill is certainly my preferred method for preparing mouth-watering meat.
 There’s nothing quite like the taste and appearance of a cut of meat fresh off the barbeque!